Divorce Mediation in St Louis

 Mediation can be started before anything is filed with the court, or the parties can be “referred” to mediation by the court after the case is filed.
 However, a court filing is required to implement any final agreement reached in mediation.
 Customarily, and by an agreement signed as part of the mediation process, the information gathered and statements made during the process are not to be used in any later contested court case between the parties.

-Divorce mediation typically proceeds as follows:
+The Missouri divorce mediation process typically proceeds as follows:

 - In mediation, both parties meet with a neutral third party, most often an attorney who has received a certification to serve as a mediator.